ClonedPuffin/DFU-Mods/README.md

 Potential Conflicts: Override the classes ToHitModifier() and CalculateStatsToHit() (also known as CalculateStatDiffsToHit)
 ### New Attack
 By far the largest change.
 It changes most of the attack roll featuring critical hits, damage reducing resistance system, removed hard material requirments, and redone enemy special resistance.

 **More Enemy Damage Modifications**  in the default Daggerfall Unity Skeletal warriors take double damage from silver and half damage from bladed weapons.
 This setting changes that so all undead take double damage from silver (like Arena and Skyrim).
 Additonally Ghosts and Wraiths will take a third of the damage from all weapons except silver and magical items.
-Skeletal Warriors still take half damage from blade weapons
+Skeletal Warriors still take half damage from blade weapons.

-**Material Damage Reduction** Instead of being immune to weapons below a specific level the damage will be reduced by 3 / (4 * material levels Bellow Requirement)
+**Material Damage Reduction** Instead of being immune to weapons below a specific level the damage will be reduced by 3 / (4 * material levels Bellow Requirement).

 **Allow Crits** This enables the chance to deal critical damage and allows you to scale the hit chance and damage for both enemies and the player separately.
 The base hit chance is  luckMod + skillMod + weaponTypeMod - weaponWeight where luckMod: (attackers Luk - target Luck) / 5, skillMod: critical hit skill / 5, weaponTypeMod: depends on weapon type varies from -4 to 6. weaponWeight: weight of the weapon rounded to the closest integer, -2 if not a weapon with weight.
 Base damage is weaponTypeModDamage + critSkill * weaponMaxDamage / 100 + critSkill / 10, where weaponTypeModDamage varies between weapons from 2 to 8.

 **MaterialDamageMultiplier** change material damage from 1 * modifer to 2 * modifer which is the damage displayed in classic Daggerfall.
 The multipler is adjustable in the settings.

 Additionally a resistance system is introduced which reduce all incoming damage by (endurance - 50) / 10 - AC / 2, A negative AC is good in daggerfall like in older DnD versions so both endurance and AC reduce damage.
 Will make settings for this system in a later version.